 Mahalin Pagkaing Atin, Pilmico Foods Corporation’s agricultural initiative established at Palo, Leyte in 2014, aims to alleviate the lives of the country’s backyard farmers by providing them with various livelihood opportunities.
 It also envisions to champion the country’s many local food and its traceable origins.
 Aside from the region’s past experience in overcoming the adversaries brought upon by Typhoon Yolanda, Leyte serves as a fitting backdrop to the beginnings of the campaign with its colorful local food tradition.

 When it comes to pasalubong, Tacloban city is undeniably the hub for local food souvenirs.
-Rows and rows of vendors selling S.M.B or the three most popular Leyteno pasalubong: Sagmani- a cassava and sweet potato suman version, Moron- suman with cocoa, and Binagol- sweetened taro pudding, are found at downtown Tacloban.
-S.M.B., as locales would call it, all have coconut milk as a vital ingredient which gives the local delicacies its natural sweet taste.
+Rows and rows of vendors selling S.M.B or the three most popular Leyteno pasalubong: Sagmani- cassava and sweet potato suman version, Moron- suman with cocoa, and Binagol- sweetened taro pudding, are found at downtown Tacloban.
+S.M.B., as locales would call it, all have coconut milk as a vital ingredient that gives the local delicacies its naturally sweet taste.